-Pinnacle Advisory Group is a financial advisor firm with just under $2 billion in assets under management (AUM).
-The firm has 28 advisors that maintain relationships with more than 1,200 clients, including individuals, high-net-worth individuals, other advisors, retirement plans and businesses.
+Pinnacle Advisory Group is a financial advisor firm with more than $2.1 billion in assets under management (AUM).
+The firm has 24 advisors that maintain relationships with more than 1,200 clients, including individuals, high-net-worth individuals, other advisors, retirement plans and businesses.

 Pinnacle, which is headquartered in Columbia, Maryland, is a fee-only firm.
 This means that all of its earnings come from advisory fees paid by clients.
 This differs from a fee-based firm, which may earn commissions from additional sources, such as insurance sales or securities transactions.

 Pinnacle Advisory Group was founded in 1993 by three individuals: CEO John Hill, chief investment officer (CIO) Kenneth Solow and managing partner Dwight Mikulis.
 The trio still principally owns the firm to this day, along with director of wealth management Michael Kitces and wealth managers Debra Kriebel, Jake Mason, David Kauffman and Jeffrey Troll.